 Wait a few hours before turning on a cold TV.

-If your TV has been exposed to extreme temperatures, do not turn immediately turn it on while it’s still frosty.
+If your TV has been exposed to extreme temperatures, do not turn it on immediately while it’s still frosty.

 There could be moisture inside your unit, which, when mixed with electricity, is a recipe for disaster.